wienke/greendeal-iot/README.md

 As an example I am going to start The Green Deal IoT, but let's use the open source mindset and fork a The Grean Deal AI, The Green Deal Big Data, etc.

+So read the plan [link] and create an issue for every solution you envision here.

 Let's see how far this can take us.